userkahye/curtkr/README.md

-# curtkr
+# Overview

+### Description
- track cursor movements on linux(x11) in real-time.
+A simple application to track cursor movements on linux(x11) in real-time.

+### Usecase
+Primarily to visualize and log programmatic cursor movements.